ssmirr/appdev-chapters/loops.md

 "10 Mississippi"
 ```

 exactly 10 times.
-I could do it using `while` like this:
+I could do it using `while` like this; try interpreting the following code before you click "run":

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/loops-mississippis-with-while?lite=true"></iframe>

+Does the code make sense to you?[^incrementing]

+[^incrementing]: If the line `mississipis = missippis + 1` looks a little odd to you, you're not alone.
+[Remember, this is _variable assignment_](https://chapters.firstdraft.com/chapters/754#updating-variables){:target="_blank"}, not equivalence.
+So the expression on the right side of the `=` is evaluated _first_ (and the left side is ignored) until there's just one object left; and then that object replaces the contents of the variable named on the left.

 Or, I could use `Integer`'s `.times` method, like this: